 Abhyanga is the procedure of application of Snehadravya over the body with mild pressure.
 It is one of the most popular and ancient therapies of Ayurvedic treatment in Kerala which involves warm oil massage over the entire body.

-Pizhichil with oil is a modified form of parishekasweda developed as a specialty of Ayurvedic treatment in Kerala.
-It is the process by which the body is made to perspire by means of pouring warm medicated oil in a specific manner.
-It has the advantage of producing snehana and swedana effect at the same moment.
+Pizhichil with oil is a modified form of Parisheka Sweda developed as a specialty of Ayurvedic treatment in Kerala.
+It is the process by which the body is made to perspire by pouring warm medicated oil in a specific manner.
+It has the advantage of producing Snehana and Swedana effects at the same moment.
 The patient is made to sit on the treatment table – dhroni with legs extended.
-A gentle massage is performed by therapists attending either side of the patient. the oil for Pouring is heated by keeping the vessel on a hot water bath and the temperature of oil must be comfortable to the patient.
+A gentle massage is performed by therapists attending either side of the patient.
+The oil for Pouring is heated by keeping the vessel in a hot water bath and the temperature of the oil must be comfortable to the patient.
 A piece of cloth is dipped in the warm oil and squeezed over the body with the right hand.
-Simultaneously gentle massage is done with left hand also.
-The oil flows in uniform stream from the thumb facing downwards from a specific height or as per the condition of the disease and patient.
+Simultaneously gentle massage is done with the left hand also.
+The oil flows in a uniform stream from the thumb facing downwards from a specific height or as per the condition of the disease and patient.
 The process is to be continued in different positions.
-After the procedure, body of the patient is massaged gently and oil is wiped off with clean towel.
-Rest is advised for few minutes followed by hot water bath. rasnadichurna, a medicated powder is applied over the scalp and oral medicines according to the condition is given.
-A normal diet is prescribed generally.
-This process stimulates neuromuscular system; increases the peripheral circulation, improves the functions of skin, sense organs and provides nourishment. the best Ayurvedic treatment in Kochi and Kerala offered at Samwarthika Ayurvedic treatment centre has well experienced and trained therapists who perform the entire procedure in a rhythmic way thus improving the metabolism and restoring health.
+After the procedure, the body of the patient is massaged gently and oil is wiped off with a clean towel.
+Rest is advised for a few minutes followed by a hot water bath.
+Medicated powder is applied over the scalp and oral medicines according to the condition are given.
+A normal diet is generally prescribed.
+This process stimulates the neuromuscular system; increases peripheral circulation, improves the functions of the skin, sense organs, and provides nourishment.

-Upanaha is a kind of swedana– sudation – in which the medicines are made in to a paste after boiling with suitable liquid and applied over a specific area.
-It is covered with leaves and bandaged with thick cloth which can be removed after stipulated time. warm oil is applied in the area where upanaha is to be done and the herbal drugs mixed with thaila/ghritha paste is applied in bearable heat.
-The area where the paste is applied is covered and bandaged with thick cotton cloth. this can be removed and cleaned after prescribed duration followed by application of oil.
-Normal diet is usually advised.
-It is a type of swedana – sudation that imparts heat to a specific area resulting into reduction of swelling and pain.
-It improves the blood circulation and thus, mobilizes the waste materials of that area.
+Upanaha is a kind of Swedana– sudation – in which the medicines are made into a paste after boiling with a suitable liquid and applied over a specific area.
+It is covered with leaves and bandaged with thick cloth which can be removed after a stipulated time.
+Warm oil is applied in the area where Upanaha is to be done and the herbal drugs mixed with thaila/ghritha paste are applied in bearable heat.
+The area where the paste is applied is covered and bandaged with a thick cotton cloth.
+This can be removed and cleaned after the prescribed duration followed by the application of oil.
+A normal diet is usually advised.
+It is a type of Swedana – sudation that imparts heat to a specific area resulting in the reduction of swelling and pain.
+It improves blood circulation and thus, mobilizes the waste materials of that area.

-Pathrapindasweda refers to a kind of swedana – sudation performed by specially prepared bolus of medicinal leaves.
+Pathra pinda sweda refers to a kind of Swedana – sudation performed by a specially prepared bolus of medicinal leaves.
 In this process, leaves of herbs are cut into pieces and fried with rock salt and suitable medicated oil.
 This hot mixture is tied in cotton cloth as boluses for application over the body.
-The herbal leaves are cut into very small pieces and heated with medicated oil and rock salt in a frying pan by giving proper heat. the mixture so prepared is put into a small piece of cloth and tied up into two boluses.
-The bolus are gently applied in a synchronized manner.
+The boluses are gently applied in a synchronized manner.
 This bolus is applied hot to the skin already smeared with warm medicated oil.
 To maintain its temperature, the bolus is intermittently kept warm by heating on the frying pan.
-At the end of the procedure body should be wiped off with dry soft towel and oral medicines are suggested.
-The patient is asked to be under complete rest for at least an hour and then allowed to take bath with warm water.
-A light diet preferably liquids and semi-solids is suggested.
-It is a kind of swedana – sudation where heat, pressure and oil are applied simultaneously with drugs.
-So this stimulate and strengthen neuro-muscular system resulting in reduction of pain and inflammation.
+At the end of the procedure, the body should be wiped off with a dry soft towel and oral medicines are suggested.
+The patient is asked to be under complete rest for at least an hour and then allowed to take a bath with warm water.
+A light diet preferably liquids and semi-solids are suggested.
+It is a kind of Swedana – sudation where heat, pressure, and oil are applied simultaneously with drugs.
+So this stimulates and strengthens the neuro-muscular system resulting in reduction of pain and inflammation.

-Shirolepana is a procedure of application of paste of medicines on head for a specific period of time during the Ayurvedic treatment in Kochi at Samwarthika.
-The head of the patient is shaved and medicated oil is applied over the body and scalp followed by the medicated paste applied thickly over the head.
-After stipulated time, the head is washed and rasnadichoorna is applied.
-A normal diet is suggested. it provides tranquility to the head and brain soothes the mind and nourishes the brain cells.
-It is found very effective in mental retardation, loss of memory and in psychiatric problems.
+Shirolepana is a procedure of application of a paste of medicines on the head for a specific time.
+The head of the patient is shaved and medicated oil is applied over the body and scalp followed by the medicated paste applied thickly over the head covered by medicated leaves.
+After the stipulated time, the head is washed and Rasnadichoorna is applied.
+A normal diet is suggested.
+It provides tranquility to the head and brain, soothes the mind and nourishes the brain cells.
+It is found very effective in mental retardation, loss of memory, and psychiatric problems

-Urovasthi is the procedure of retaining warm medicated oil on specific area of chest for a specified period of time.
-A trough is made with dough on chest or heart region where medicated oil is filled in it and retained for specific time.
-After the specified time, the oil is removed and oil is wiped off.
-The patient is advised to take rest.
-Usually the procedure is done for 7days.
+Uro vasthi is the procedure of retaining warm medicated oil on a specific area of the chest for a specified time.
+A trough is made with dough on the chest or heart region where medicated oil is filled in it and retained for a specific time.
+After the specified time, the oil is removed and the oil is wiped off.
+The patient is advised to take a rest.
+Usually, the procedure is done for 7days.
 Normal diet advised.
-Keeping the medicated oil for specific period of time on the affected area will nourish the nerves, muscles and joints in that particular part.
+Keeping the medicated oil for a specific time on the affected area will nourish the nerves, muscles, and joints in that particular part.

 Eyes are covered with petals of lotus or rose and the patient is advised to sit away from the sunlight for a day. it may be done for 7 to 14 days.
 This process may nourish the structures in the eyes and strengthens the optic nerve.

 The patient has to take complete rest for an equal period of time for which he/she has undergone the therapeutic procedure.
-Ayurvedic treatment centres in Kerala that offer the best Ayurvedic treatment in Kerala like Samwarthika recommends a good amount of rest to patients after treatment procedures.
 Pashcath karma is done as the patient requires to regain the strength of dhathus and to come to normalcy.
-The patient has to use hot water for all purposes and should observe celibacy – brahmacharya during pashcath karma.
-Sleeping during day time is to be strictly avoided and proper sleep during the night is to be maintained.
+The patient has to use hot water for all purposes and should observe celibacy – brahmacharya during Pashcath Karma.
+Sleeping during the daytime is to be strictly avoided and proper sleep during the night is to be maintained.
 Natural urges should not be controlled forcibly.
-The patient has to be free from physical and mental exertion and should not be exposed to smoke, excess cold, sun rays, wind etc. Traveling, sitting idle for a long time and talking in a high voice are to be avoided.
+The patient has to be free from physical and mental exertion and should not be exposed to smoke, excess cold, sun rays, wind, etc. Traveling, sitting idle for a long time, and talking in a high voice is to be avoided.
 Soft and low pillows are to be used.
-Internal medicines as advised by the physician has to be taken carefully for the best results while undergoing Ayurvedic treatment in Kerala.
+Internal medicines as advised by the Physician have to be taken carefully by the Patient for the best results.